themindfuldev/talk-10-tips-for-writing-maintainable-code-in-backbone/README.md

 ---

-## Cohesion
+## #6: Cohesion

-- Backbone.js provides Models, Collections, Views and Routers.
-It doesn't mean we can't use other components here.
+- Backbone.js provides Models, Collections, Views and Routers, but we are not limited to these.
-- Why should you write a complex interface logic (full of customized components) on the same file?
+- Why should you write complex interface logic (full of customized components) on the same file?
-- To achieve a good separation of concerns, factor small pieces of related code into *cohesive Modules*:
+- For a good separation of concerns, factor small pieces of related code into *cohesive Modules*:
 ```javascript
   // vehicleFactory.js
   modules.export = {